gdeepank/calorie-estimation/README.md

 ## Deep Learning-Based Food Calorie Estimation

-The main objective of the project was to estimate calories using PixelLib library and Mask-RCNN algorithm.
+The main objective of the project was to estimate calories.
+This was achieved by using PixelLib library and Mask-RCNN algorithm.
 [ECUSTFD](https://github.com/Liang-yc/ECUSTFD-resized-) was the dataset used in this project.
 It is a free public food image dataset.

 ### *Approach*